MicrosoftDocs/win32/desktop-src/oe/oe-imimebody-getdata.md

 ---
 title: IMimeBody GetData method
 description: Gets an IStream object that can be used to read the data stored in the body.
-The client can request that the data be converted to the specified encoding type. ms.assetid: '0ef80717-2476-4d84-afd5-1130b111097e'
+The client can request that the data be converted to the specified encoding type. ms.assetid: 0ef80717-2476-4d84-afd5-1130b111097e
+keywords:
-keywords: ["GetData method Windows Mail (formerly Outlook Express)", "GetData method Windows Mail (formerly Outlook Express) , IMimeBody interface", "IMimeBody interface Windows Mail (formerly Outlook Express) , GetData method"]
+- GetData method Windows Mail (formerly Outlook Express)
+- GetData method Windows Mail (formerly Outlook Express) , IMimeBody interface
+- IMimeBody interface Windows Mail (formerly Outlook Express) , GetData method
 topic_type:
 - apiref
 api_name: